jhpyle/docassemble/_docs/docker.md

 "container," you don't have to do the work of installing and maintaining these components.

-As much as [Docker] simplifies the process of installing **docassemble**, it takes some time to understand the concepts behind "running," "stopping," and "starting" containers.

 [Docker] can also be used to deploy even the most complex **docassemble** installations.
 For example, [Kubernetes] or Amazon's [EC2 Container Service] can be used to maintain a cluster of